hapax/hapax.github.io/assets/visual-qft.md

 There a couple of loose ends here, quite literally, with the first and last point on the chain unattached.
-We will add a single, suggestive edge:
+We will add a single, suggestive edge to turn the line into a closed loop:

 <figure>
     <div style="text-align:center"><img src